Cannabinoids for Dogs & Cats

 How do Cannabinoids work in Dogs and Cats?

-When cannabinoids are introduced into the body, they bind to these receptors and stimulate the ECS to produce various effects.
+When cannabinoids are introduced into the body, they activate or bind to these receptors and stimulate the ECS to produce various effects.
 For example, CBD has been shown to help promote a sense of calm in pets, which can be beneficial for pets with stress-related issues.
+This is due to CBD’s ability to signal serotonin pathways, which is dog and cat’s primary mood chemical.

-In addition to its calming properties, CBD has also been shown to have discomfort-relieving effects, which can be helpful for pets suffering from chronic hip & joint issues.
+In addition to its calming properties, CBD, CBG, and CBDa have also been shown to have discomfort-relieving effects, which can be helpful for pets suffering from stiff or chronic hip & joint issues.
+The various cannabinoids for dogs and cats that cannabis produces relieve discomfort by signaling inflammatory pathways, like that of NSAIDs.

 How Can Cannabinoids Help My Pet?